 - i.
-External Examiners shall be nominated by the Head of Programme and approved by the Dean. - ii.
+External Examiners shall be nominated by the Head of Programme and approved by the Dean and the Registrar - ii.
 The period of appointment shall be determined by the contract provided by UniSey.

 E. Role of External Examiners

 The External Examiner is an independent and highly respected member of a University.
 His /her role is mainly as follows: